zupta/slate/source/includes/_serviceability.md

     + serviceable: JSON object which stores following two fields:
     	+ COD: Values: true: if the pincode is COD serviceable else false
     	+ PREPAID: Values: true: if the pincode is COD serviceable else false
-    + expected_sla: average expected SLA (in days) for the shipment as recommended by Clickpost, if dispatched today. (integer field)
-    + commited_sla: average commited SLA by courier partner for the shipment if dispatched today. (integer field)
+    + commited_sla: average commited SLA by courier partner (based on your contract with courier partner) for the shipment if dispatched today. (integer field)

 <aside class="warning">